Snagnar/Factompiler/doc/07_advanced_concepts.md

 - **Red wires** carry data signals and feedback
 - **Green wires** carry the control signal (`signal-W`)

-This separation is critical for correct SR latch operation.
+This separation is critical for correct latch operation.

 ### Debugging Wire Issues